MediaArea/MediaConch/DesignNarrative.md

 ### Online Resources

-MediaArea will utilize GitHub as a social and development center for PreForma MediaInfo development and uses GitHub's issue tracker and wiki features alongside development.
+MediaArea will utilize GitHub as a social and development center for Conch development and uses GitHub's issue tracker and wiki features alongside development.

 For communication MediaArea will establish public mailing lists and an IRC channel for foster support and involvement from memory institutions.